gmx-io/gmx-synthetics/README.md

 - If an execution transaction requires a large amount of gas that may be close to the maximum block gas limit, it may be possible to stuff blocks to prevent the transaction from being included in blocks

+- In certain blockchains it is possible for the keeper to have control over the tx.gasprice used to execute a transaction

 # Feature Development

 If new features are added, tests should be added for the different market types, e.g. spot only markets, single token markets.